markkampe/Alarm/README.md

    - minimize table sizes

-This also led me to compile-time-disable DEBUG code that generates lots of diagnostic and per-event information, and a few debug commands.
+This also led me to compile-time-disable DEBUG code that generates lots of diagnostic and per-event information, and implements a few debug commands.

-I built this in the Arduino IDE, which requires a somewhat unique source structure.
+I built this in the Arduino IDE, which requires a somewhat *unique* source structure.
 To build this project, I download this repo and rename it to be `$HOME/Arduino`.